alvincjin/Niagara/README.md

 </pre>

 Niagara is a Fast-Big Data Processing, Machine Learning, and Data-as-a-Service platform, implemented in Scala with SMACK stack.

-* The language: Scala
+It is built on complicated public data sets to evaluate emerging Stateful Stream Processing to build lightweight Streaming Services.

+##### SMACK Tech Stack

-* The engine: Spark
+* The engine: Spark (Spark Core, SQL, Streaming, MLlib)

-* The container: Mesos, Docker
+* The container: Mesos (Docker)

-* The view: Akka
+* The view: Akka (Akka Http, Streams, Alpakka)

 * The storage: Cassandra

-* The message broker: Kafka
+* The message broker: Kafka (Kafka Streams, Connects, Avro Schema Registry)

-It is built on complicated public data sets to evaluate emerging data streaming and machine learning frameworks and libraries.

-## Modules

-* Kafka Streams

-* Spark Streaming

-* Akka Streams

-* CQRS & Event Sourcing

-* Machine Learning

 ## Dataset